-• The student should first contact the instructor to request verification of the grade and how it was calculated.

-- If resolved satisfactorily, the matter will be considered closed.
-If the grade is changed by the instructor, the appropriate procedure for changing grades will be followed. - However, if the student does not reach a resolution with the instructor, the student should appeal to the Division Chair formally.
-The Division Chair will confer with the student and the faculty member, independently or jointly, in an attempt to reach closure.
-A copy of a grade appeal form must also be filed with the Registrar. - If closure is not reached at this level, an Instructional Committee will review the circumstances presented.
-The written appeal must state the name of the course, the reasons for the request, the dates involved, the name of the instructor who assigned the grade, and previous attempts at resolving the situation. - The appropriate Instructional Officer will forward copies of the student's request letter along with the instructor's and Division Chair's grade appeal response form and any supporting documentation from the student and the instructor to the Instructional Affairs Committee for a hearing.
-Members of the Instructional Affairs Committee will sit as the investigative body.
-If the Committee requests additional information for the hearing, the appropriate Instructional Officer will coordinate the collection of information.
+- The student should first contact the instructor to request verification of the grade and how it was calculated. - If resolved satisfactorily, the matter will be considered closed.
+If the grade is changed by the instructor, the appropriate procedure for changing grades will be followed. - However, if the student does not reach a resolution with the instructor, the student should appeal to the Department Chair formally.
+The Department Chair will confer with the student and the faculty member, independently or jointly, in an attempt to reach closure.
+A copy of a grade appeal form must also be filed with the Director of Enrollment and Student Life. - If closure is not reached at this level, an Administrative Council will review the circumstances presented.
+The written appeal must state the name of the course, the reasons for the request, the dates involved, the name of the instructor who assigned the grade, and previous attempts at resolving the situation. - The Chief Academic Officer will forward copies of the student's request letter along with the instructor's and Department Chair's grade appeal response form and any supporting documentation from the student and the instructor to the Administrative Council for a hearing.
+Members of the Administrative Council will sit as the investigative body.
+If the Council requests additional information for the hearing, the Chief Academic Officer will coordinate the collection of information.
 After the hearing, a final decision will be made.
-If the Committee decides a grade change is appropriate, that will be requested by written notification to the Registrar and the grade will be changed effective immediately.
-However, if the Committee decides that the grade will stand, the student will be notified in writing of that decision. - The decision of the Instructional Affairs Committee is final and may not be appealed.
+If the Council decides a grade change is appropriate, that will be requested by written notification to the Director of Enrollment and Student Life and the grade will be changed effective immediately.
+However, if the Committee decides that the grade will stand, the student will be notified in writing of that decision. - The decision of the Administrative Council is final and may not be appealed.